 - Whole House Surge Protectors

 A surge protector snaps into your home’s electric panel.
 This is a more aggressive form of protection than power strips.
-This one device will provide protection for not only your fireplace but all of your electric appliances.
+This one device will provide protection for your fireplace and all of your electric appliances.

 - Meter Mounted Surge Protector

 This is the best overall protection.
 Your electric provider installs the meter-mounted surge protector along the incoming electric line of your home.
 It will be placed on the line just before your meter.
-This has to be done by a licensed electrician, and it must be approved by your local provider.
+This has to be done by a licensed electrician, and your local provider must approve it.

-Portable gas-fired generators, along with a transfer switch, can keep your electric appliances operating until the power comes back on.
-This is an excellent solution for those that live in areas where losing power is a common occurrence.
-If your electricity is out for more than a couple of hours, food can spoil and your home can become unbearably cold during the winter months.
+Portable gas-fired generators and a transfer switch can keep your electric appliances operating until the power comes back on.
+This is an excellent solution for those who live in areas where losing power is a common occurrence.
+If your electricity is out for more than a couple of hours, food can spoil, and your home can become unbearably cold during the winter months.
 You could also find yourself without water if you rely on a pump and well.
 The solution is to create power with your gas-fired generator that you can connect to your home’s circuits with a transfer switch.